 \subsection{Results on the Office-31 and Office-Home Datasets}

-\paragraph{Datasets} The Office-31 dataset \citep{saenko2010adapting} consists of three domains: Amazon (\textbf{A}), DSLR (\textbf{D}), and Webcam (\textbf{W}), where each domain contains 31 object categories.
-The Office-31 dataset contains 4,110 labeled images and we randomly split these samples with 60\% for training, 20\% for validation, and the rest 20\% for test.
-The Office-Home dataset \citep{venkateswara2017deep} has four domains: artistic images (\textbf{Ar}), clip art (\textbf{Cl}), product images (\textbf{Pr}), and real-world images (\textbf{Rw}).
+\paragraph{Datasets.} The Office-31 dataset \cite{saenko2010adapting} consists of three domains: Amazon (\textbf{A}), DSLR (\textbf{D}), and Webcam (\textbf{W}), where each domain contains 31 object categories, and it contains 4,110 labeled images.
+We randomly split the whole dataset with 60\% for training, 20\% for validation, and the rest 20\% for testing.
+The Office-Home dataset \cite{venkateswara2017deep} has four domains: artistic images (\textbf{Ar}), clip art (\textbf{Cl}), product images (\textbf{Pr}), and real-world images (\textbf{Rw}).
 It has 15,500 labeled images in total and each domain contains 65 classes.
-We divide the entire data in the same proportion as Office-31.
-For both two datasets, we consider the multi-class classification problem on each domain as a task.
-Similar to multilingual tasks from the XTREME benchmark, each task in both Office-31 and Office-Home datasets has its own input images, thus MTL problems in these two datasets are homogeneous MTL problems \citep{ZhangY21}.
+We make the same split as the Office-31 dataset.
+For both datasets, we consider the multi-class classification problem on each domain as a task.
+Similar to multilingual problems from the XTREME benchmark, each task in both Office-31 and Office-Home datasets has its own input data.